• Home >

 The material used in the manufacture of the duct shall be a virgin, rigid chlorinated polyvinyl chloride (CPVC) compound, with a Cell Classification of 23437 as defined in ASTM D1784.
 This compound shall be light gray in color.

-Corzan® CPVC Duct Dimensions
+Corzan® CPVC Duct Pipe Dimensions

 Size (in.)
 AVG.
 O.D.
 AVG.